LaurenceWarne/fdes/README.md

 ## Configuration

-The 'db' path in .fdesrc is a file path for an sqlite3 database.
+The 'db' path in /.config/fdes/fdesrc is a file path for an sqlite3 database.
 If it does not exist, it will be created at this path during the first run.
-The default database path is ~/.fdes.db
+The default database path is ~/.local/share/fdes/.fdes.db

 ## Installation